Dorothy Day: Catholic Worker Movement

-In 1935, the Catholic Worker began publishing articles that articulated a rigorous and uncompromising pacifist position, breaking with the traditional Catholic doctrine of just war theory.
-The next year, the two sides that fought the Spanish Civil War roughly approximated two of Day's allegiances, with the Church allied with Franco fighting radicals of many stripes, the Catholic and the worker at war with one another.
-Day refused to follow the Catholic hierarchy in support of Franco against the Republican forces, which were atheist and anticlerical in spirit, led by anarchists and communists (that is, the Republican forces were).
+In 1935, the Catholic Worker began publishing articles that articulated a rigorous and uncompromising pacifist position, instead of the traditional Catholic doctrine of just war theory.
+The next year, the two sides that fought the Spanish Civil War roughly approximated two of Day's allegiances, with the Church siding with Franco, fighting radicals of many stripes, the Catholic and the worker at war with one another.
+Day refused to side with Franco against the Republican forces, which were atheist and anticlerical in spirit, led by anarchists and communists (that is, the Republican forces were).
 She acknowledged the martyrdom of priests and nuns in Spain and said she expected the age of revolution she was living in to require more martyrs:

 We must prepare now for martyrdom – otherwise, we will not be ready.
 Who of us, if he were attacked now, would not react quickly and humanly against such attack?
 Would we love our brother who strikes us?
 Of all at The Catholic Worker, how many would not instinctively defend himself with any forceful means in his power?
 We must prepare.
 We must prepare now.
 There must be a disarmament of the heart.

 The paper's circulation fell as many Catholic churches, schools, and hospitals that had previously served as its distribution points withdrew support.
 Circulation fell from 150,000 to 30,000.
 In 1938, she published an account of the transformation of her political activism into religiously motivated activism in From Union Square to Rome.
 She recounted her life story selectively, without providing the details of her early years of "grievous mortal sin" when her life was "pathetic, little, and mean."
 She presented it as an answer to communist relatives and friends who have asked: "How could you become a Catholic?":

 What I want to bring out in this book is a succession of events that led me to His feet, glimpses of Him that I received through many years, which made me feel the vital need of Him and of religion.
 I will try to trace for you the steps by which I came to accept the faith that I believe was always in my heart.

 The Cardinal's Literature Committee of the New York Archdiocese recommended it to Catholic readers.